Welcome to the Early Years at St Ambrose R.C. Primary School

 Article 31: Your right to relax and play

 Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
-Children develop quickly in the early years and a child’s experiences between birth and age five have a major impact on their future life chances.
+Children develop quickly in the early years, and a child’s experiences between birth and age five have a major impact on their future life chances.
 A secure, safe and happy childhood is important in its own right.
-We believe that every child is unique, who constantly learns through positive relationships, a stimulating environment and rich learning experiences.
+We believe that every child is unique and constantly learns through positive relationships, a stimulating environment and rich learning experiences.
 Therefore, we provide a balance of child-initiated and adult-led activities by fostering and valuing each child's curiosity, which encourages engagement and active learning.
-We take pride in our indoor and outdoor classrooms by providing a range of practical experiences for example; role play, construction play, sand and water, den building and physical play.
+We take pride in our indoor and outdoor classrooms by providing a range of practical experiences, for example, role play, construction play, sand and water, den building and physical play.
 Alongside this, we provide regular phonics, literacy, maths and reading sessions.

-The Early Years consists of a cross phase of Nursery and Reception.
-The high quality environment ensures that all children develop their independent play skills by supporting each other and as a result, our children achieve the best outcomes at the end of the early years.
+The Early Years consist of a cross-phase of Nursery and Reception.
+The high-quality environment ensures that all children develop their independent play skills by supporting each other, and as a result, our children achieve the best outcomes at the end of the early years.
 There has been a lot of investment over the past few years to develop the provision we offer and ensure that we are able to provide the best experiences for your child.
-The high quality environment ensures that all children develop their independent play skills as practitioners reflect on how each area can support and meet your child’s personal needs.
+The high-quality environment ensures that all children develop their independent play skills as practitioners reflect on how each area can support and meet your child’s personal needs.
 As a result, our children achieve the best outcomes at the end of the early years.